Optimal navigation in two-dimensional flows: Control theory and reinforcement learning: Optimal Control Theory

-The found trajectory should also pass through the terminal point $(X_T, Y_T) = (x_B, y_B)$, which allows us to obtain the initial heading $\theta_0$ and travel time $T$.
-For the numerical parameters specified in Section~\ref{sec:Ex_B}, we obtain:

-Figure~\ref{fig:3} presents the optimal trajectory (white line) superimposed on the velocity field at the final time $T$.
-The figure also illustrate the system's sensitivity by displaying trajectories with small errors in the initial heading $\theta_0$ and initial position $\bm r_A$.
-All trajectories remain near the optimal path and successfully approach the destination point.
-The complete time-dependent evolution is provided in the video, see Ref.~\cite{repository}.
-Based on expressions (\ref{eq:SRF1}) and (\ref{eq:SRF2}), it can be concluded that the initial small perturbations $\delta X_0, \delta Y_0, \delta \theta_0$ do not exhibit growth with time, indicating the neutral stability of the optimal trajectory.
+The found trajectory should pass through the terminal point $\bm R_T = \bm r_B$, which allows us to obtain the initial heading $\theta_0 \approx -0.78$ and travel time $T \approx 1.03$.
+Figure~\ref{fig:2}b shows the optimal trajectory and illustrates its robustness to small errors in the initial heading $\delta \theta_0 = \pi/360$ and position $\Delta = 0.025$.
+Based on expressions (\ref{eq:SRF1}) and (\ref{eq:SRF2}), we conclude that the initial perturbations do not exhibit growth with time, indicating the neutral stability of the optimal trajectory.